hamid-m/umn-aem3103-spring2024/exams.md

   ## Graphical Animation
   <Same as the above animation, except that the moving *point* should be a 2D drawing of an airplane, drawn using CAD>
   ```

+## Submission and Grading

+1. Ensure the TAs and course instructor are added as collaborators (read/view permissions are sufficient).
+2. On Gradescope, submit the URL to your repository.

+*Grading Rubric Coming Soon*

 ## Exam 2 Topics